Frequently Asked Questions

 Will my organization be notified by PACGDC of receipt of our application?

 Yes, once you’ve submitted your application electronically, the system will automatically generate an email to notify you of our receipt of your application.

 Do cities have to spend their grant funds in one year?

 Upon special request, a City may be allowed to retain grant funds.
 This is determined on a case-by-case basis.
-The City must submit a written request to PACGDC with a statement of general purpose for which grant funds will be used.
+The City must submit a written extension request form by December 1st to PACGDC with a statement of general purpose for which grant funds will be used.
 If PACGDC approves the request to retain funds, the City must report to PACGDC on PACGDC’s report format.
 The report is due and must be postmarked no later than December 31st of each year.
-If grant funds are not used in the time period specified, all unused funds and interest will be returned to PACGDC
+If grant funds are not used in the time period specified, all unused funds and interest will be returned to PACGDC.